 Research also shows that Xolair may increase the risk of certain cancers, such as breast cancer, prostate cancer, and skin cancer.

 What to Do if You Are Harmed by Xolair

 If you or a loved one has been harmed by Xolair, you may be able to seek compensation for your losses and suffering.
 To protect your legal rights, it is important to speak with a qualified Xolair lawyer as soon as possible.
 Our experienced Xolair attorneys, serving New York and New Jersey, are prepared to evaluate your case and determine the best way to help you and your family seek the compensation to which you are entitled.

-Oshman & Mirisola can help you make informed decisions about your legal rights, so please call the Xolair attorneys at Oshman & Mirisola at Toll Free: 1(800)-400-8182 for your free legal consultation.
+The Oshman Firm can help you make informed decisions about your legal rights, so please call the Xolair attorneys at The Oshman Firm at Toll Free: 1(800)-400-8182 for your free legal consultation.